You are here

-- And while 68.7 percent of white adults with a major depressive episode in 2009 received treatment, only 53.2 percent of adult Black/African Americans did.
+- In 2011, 54.3 percent of adult Black/African Americans with a major depressive episode received treatment, compared with 73.1 percent of adult white Americans.

 MHA has developed unique materials for Black/African Americans.

 - Depression and African Americans: Not Just the Blues